 There’s no more need for paper tickets as e-tickets are now issued, and some airlines only require your passport to check you in, that’s if you don’t complete the online check in process beforehand which allows you to bypass the check-in desks at the airport and go straight through security instead (with your pre-printed boarding pass of course).
-If you are unsure how to book a flight for your solo travels, follow our guide below.
+If you are unsure how to book a flight for your solo travels, follow my guide below.

 Saving Money on Flights

 As soon as you know when you want to go, sign up for travel alerts for discounted airfares to your chosen destination.
 It takes the confusion out of searching for many different airlines at the same time and whenever there’s a sale, they’ll let you know and deliver it straight to your inbox.
 If you’re really on a budget then consider taking non-direct flights which although will take longer, can save you $100’s if you’re prepared to hang around in airports.
 Planning your trip outside of school holidays and Christmas will also save you money.

 In the UK, some airlines sell flights for the same price as flights from London, so you can fly from Manchester to connect at London for your long-haul flight at no additional cost.
 This also means your baggage gets checked all the way through and the airline is responsible for getting you to your chosen destination should you be delayed.